zovajs/zova/zova-docs/guide/component/component-props.md

 ### Passing Props

-Type hints are also supported when passing Props to child components.
+Type hints are also supported when passing Props to child components

 ```diff
 import { ZCard } from 'zova-module-demo-student';